DataDog/integrations-extras/neoload/README.md

 For detailed instructions on NeoLoad configuration, follow the [NeoLoad documentation][2].
 Since NeoLoad version 9.1, you can choose which metrics to send in the **Push Counters** configuration of the Datadog Connector in NeoLoad.

-When Datadog receives `NeoLoad.*` metrics, the NeoLoad integration tile is installed automatically, and the default NeoLoad dashboard is added to your dashboard list.
+Install the NeoLoad integration to add the default NeoLoad dashboard to your dashboard list.

 ## Data Collected